aitorcas23/astro-i18n-route-gen/package/README.md

 ### Prerequisites

-Astro version 4.0.0 or higher is required, the version where i18n routing was introduced.
+This integration should work with Astro 4.0.0, but version 5.0.0 or higher is recommended.
 It is also required to configure the i18n settings in the astro configuration file.

 ### Installation